Roll920/ThiNet/README.md

 ## Models

 center 224x224 crop validation accuracy on ImageNet.
+We test on one M40 GPU with batch_size=32.

 | Model  | Top-1 | Top-5 | #Param. | #FLOPs | f./b. (ms) |
 | ------------- | ------------- | ------------- |  ------------- |  ------------- |  ------------- |